slawomir-niespodziany/diff_broker_ilink/README.md

 ```

 ## Prerequisites
 The whole demo is prepared and tested under Ubuntu 22.04 and Ubuntu 24.04.
-With that being said, you will need to have *cmake* to perform installation of this component.
-The newest version (*cmake 4.0.1*) is available under the following command.
+With that being said, you shall only need to have *cmake* to perform installation of this component.
+The newest version (*cmake 4.0.1*) is available under the following command (in Ubuntu).
 ```
 sudo snap install cmake
 ```